OpaxIV/drm_in_games/tigress/opaque.md

 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/b8f8b709-5d42-4252-969b-8f82047110ee" width="600">
 <br/>

-As a second example the opaque at address 0x492d09 has been chosen.
+As a second example the opaque predicate at the address `0x492d09` has been chosen.
 The following code shows a familiarity with the preceding example
 ```asm
 00492d09 a1 bc dc        MOV        EAX,[DAT_0058dcbc]                               = ??
 		 58 00